 Philadelphia Eagles

 Founded in 1933, the Philadelphia Eagles filled the void left by the Frankford Yellow Jackets.
 Since then, their journey in the National Football League has been marked by significant milestones.
-Their participation in the playoffs, averaging up to 29 times, is a testament to their consistency and dedication to the sport.
+Their playoff participation, averaging 29 times, is a testament to their consistency and dedication to the sport.
 Their 16 division titles further emphasize their skill and formidable presence in the league.
 The enthusiasm and intensity with which they take the field is best exemplified in their long-standing rivalry with the New York Giants, which never fails to thrill soccer fans.

 The Philadelphia Eagles’ visual identity is both commanding and evocative.
 The emblem features the majestic head of an eagle, rendered with meticulous attention to detail.
-The meticulously crafted design, characterized by pronounced features and bold lines, reflects the essence of strength and power.
+The meticulously crafted design, characterized by pronounced features and bold lines, embodies strength and power.
 Its design reflects the team’s indomitable spirit and relentless pursuit of excellence on the soccer field.

 New York Giants